sfsu-joseo/CSC645/labs/lab2/README.md

 ```
 4. After the server accepts the connection, it will assign and send a unique client id to the client.
 This client id will
 define the client in the network. (more about this in server side in next lab).
 The data (client id or any other data)
 sent by the server is serialized in a stream of bytes.
-Upon receiving this data, the client needs to deserialize it in
+Upon receiving this data, the client needs to deserialize it, so it can be processed properly.
-order to process it.
 There are many ways to do the serialization and deserialization of the data, in this lab we use
-pickle library which make our job a lot easier.
+pickle library which makes our job a lot easier.
 ```python
 import pickle
 MAX_MEM_ALLOC = 4096